solidjs/solid/README.md

   * Imposes boundaries on components to solve performance concerns
   * Prices you into a very specific but not necessarily obvious structure
   * Only served to make it more ambiguous when emerging best practices lead to specialized component classification anyway
+* Abstracts debugging to the point a <div /> is not longer just a div
 * VDOM libraries still are based around having a specialized data objects.

 So the driving questions here are: